 1. Fertilize the lawn with Nitro Boost fertilizer.
 Lawns benefit from regular applications throughout the growing season.
 A rule of thumb is to apply nitrogen containing fertilizer every 3-4 weeks to keep the turf thick and dense.
 Not only does a dense lawn look great but it really helps to keep weeds out.
 Nitro Boost contains “stabilized nitrogen” that releases the fertilizer slowly for more even lawn growth.

 2. If you do have dandelions in your lawn spray Weedex or, if you prefer, Weed-B-Gon which contains chelated iron.
 Chelated iron in Weed-B-Gon is tough on dandelions, but won’t hurt your lawn grass.

-3. In August, as cucumbers and tomatoes really kick into fruit production, they require a bit more potassium and calcium (last number on the fertilizer label) for healthy fruit.
-The Talk of Tomato contains both potassium and calcium, and can be used on tomatoes and cucumbers.
+3. In August, as cucumbers and tomatoes really kick into fruit production, they require a bit calcium for healthy fruit.
+GardenPro Tomato Food contains calcium, and can be used on tomatoes and cucumbers.